repoze/repoze.errorlog/README.txt

                    zope2

     If you want to override the default configuration, you need to make a separate section for the filter.
-The only Paste configuration options at this time are "channel" and "keep".
+The Paste configuration options at this time are "channel", "keep" and "path".
 To configure repoze.errorlog to use the 'Repoze' logging channel, which sends to the 'Repoze' logging channel, as if you had send to a logger from code where you did 'from logging import getLogger;